schristakis/UPF-Evaluation/README.md

 ```
 sudo docker ps -a
 ```
-- You may ckeck the logs of each network function by executing the following command (generates .txt log files):
+- You may ckeck the logs of each core network function by executing the following command (generates .txt log files) (Machine 1):
 ```
 bash generate-logs-smartnic-p4.sh
 ```
 - You can destroy the whole architecture by executing the following commands:
+Machine 1
 ```
 bash bash destroy-smartnic-p4-based-core.sh
 ```
+Machine 2
 ```
 bash destroy-ueransim-smartnic-p4.sh
 ```